ETAAcademy/ETAAcademy-Audit/07_DeFi/05_NFT.md

 ### Check tokenId

-- The `refinanceFromLoanExecutionData()` function in the contract allows borrowers to refinance their loans using new offers without transferring the NFT collateral out of the protocol.
+- Summary: The `refinanceFromLoanExecutionData()` function in the contract allows borrowers to refinance their loans using new offers without transferring the NFT collateral out of the protocol.
 However, this function does not check if the `executionData.tokenId` matches the `loan.nftCollateralTokenId`, potentially leading to a situation where the new loan has a collateral NFT that does not match what the lender requested in their offers.

 - Impact & Recommendation: Add a check to ensure `executionData.tokenId` is equal to `loan.nftCollateralTokenId`.
   <br> 🐬: [Source](<https://code4rena.com/reports/2024-04-gondi#h-04-Function-refinanceFromLoanExecutionData()-does-not-check-executionData.tokenId-==-loan.nftCollateralTokenId>) & [Report](https://code4rena.com/reports/2024-04-gondi)